AmericanRedCross/street-view-green-view/README.md

 #### Generate a web map

 We can generate an HTML file that contains javascript to display a web map showing the H3 polygons, styled by the mean GVI score for each polygon.

+To display an OpenStreetMap basemap under the data, you will need an API key from [MapTiler](https://www.maptiler.com/), a vector tiles provider.
+Once you have an API key, add it to your `.env` file (see [Setup section](#0-setup) for how to do this).

 ### Example